Analysis of the hidden-charm pentaquark states based on magnetic moment and transition magnetic moment: Introduction

-The study of the magnetic moments and transition magnetic moments of the $P^{N^{0}}_{\psi} $ states will help us understand its inner structure and search for $P^{N^{0}}_{\psi} $states in the photoproduction process.
-We believe that with the continuous progress of the experimental and theoretical research on the pentaquark states, the discovery of the $P^{N^{0}}_{\psi} $ states will become possible in the future, which will enrich the exotic hadron family.
+The study of the magnetic moments and transition magnetic moments of the $P^{N^{0}}_{\psi} $ states and $P^{\Delta^{0}}_{\psi}$ states will help us understand its inner structure and search for $P^{N^{0}}_{\psi} $states and $P^{\Delta^{0}}_{\psi}$ states in the photoproduction process.
+We believe that with the continuous progress of the experimental and theoretical research on the pentaquark states, the discovery of the $P^{N^{0}}_{\psi} $ states and $P^{\Delta^{0}}_{\psi}$ states will become possible in the future, which will enrich the exotic hadron family.

 The organizational structure of this paper is as follows.
 In Sec. \ref{sec2}, we construct the flavor wave functions in the molecular model, diquark-diquark-antiquark model and diquark-triquark model, and discuss the color configurations in these three models.
-In Sec. \ref{sec3}, we calculate the magnetic moments and transition magnetic moments of the $P^{N^{0}}_{\psi} $ states in the molecular model.
-In Sec. \ref{sec4}, we calculate the magnetic moments of the $P^{N^{0}}_{\psi} $ states in the diquark-diquark-antiquark model.
-In Sec. \ref{sec5}, we calculate the magnetic moments of the $P^{N^{0}}_{\psi} $ states in the diquark-triquark model.
+In Sec. \ref{sec3}, we calculate the magnetic moments and transition magnetic moments of the $P^{N^{0}}_{\psi} $ states and $P^{\Delta^{0}}_{\psi}$ states in the molecular model.
+In Sec. \ref{sec4}, we calculate the magnetic moments of the $P^{N^{0}}_{\psi} $ states and $P^{\Delta^{0}}_{\psi}$ states in the diquark-diquark-antiquark model.
+In Sec. \ref{sec5}, we calculate the magnetic moments of the $P^{N^{0}}_{\psi} $ states and $P^{\Delta^{0}}_{\psi}$ states in the diquark-triquark model.
 In Sec. \ref{sec6}, we analyze the numerical results of magnetic moments and transition magnetic moments.
 In Sec. \ref{sec7}, we briefly summarize our work.